wp-plugins/contact-bank/readme.txt

 4. Create a page or a post and insert shortcode [contact_form] to the text.

 == Changelog ==

+= 2.0.1 =

+* Few Bugs Fixed
+* Add how to add Shortcode to your Page/Post.
+* Updated Languages

 = 2.0.0 =